robertdebock/learn-terraform/BASIC/create-resource-dependencies.md

 3. Can you explain what this means: `resource_group_name = azurerm_resource_group.rg.name`?
 4. How can you express a list in [HCL](https://github.com/hashicorp/hcl)?
 5. Can you login to the machine you've created?
-6. Please change the machine to Ubuntu 18.04. (`sku = 18.04-LTS`)
-7. Google for "terraform input sensitive".
-How can I set an environment variable to prevent me from typing (and seeing) the username and password?